aurae-runtime/aurae/docs/community/index.md

 # What is Aurae?

-[Aurae](https://github.com/aurae-runtime/aurae) is an opinionated turing complete scripting language built for the enterprise.
+[Aurae](https://github.com/aurae-runtime/aurae) is an opinionated Turing complete scripting language built for the enterprise.
 Think of it like TypeScript for infrastructure platforms.

 [Auraed](https://github.com/aurae-runtime/auraed) is the project core runtime daemon, auth and identity management system, and gRPC server that listens on a Unix domain socket.